How to Identify Asbestos Containing Materials

 Our tests allow you to safely collect an asbestos sample and send it to us for analysis.
 If the material you send us contains asbestos fibres, we can advise you and recommend what to do next.

-This is always the recommended method of detecting asbestos, but we can offer some guidance when it comes to knowing what it looks like.
+Testing at a UKAS lab is always the recommended method of detecting asbestos, but we can offer some guidance when it comes to knowing what it looks like.
 After all, knowing how to spot it could be essential; this way, you’ll know how to avoid it and call in the professionals for safe extraction.

 Knowing How to Spot Asbestos?